Quick Answer: Shotstack Pricing 2026

 | Output formats | MP4, WebM, GIF | MP4, GIF, and more |

-| Minimum pricing | Free / credits-based | $49/month |
+| Production pricing | Free / credits-based | PAYG credits or $39/mo subscription |

 | Target audience | Developers + casual users | Enterprise developers |